karolbystrek/Chubby/README.md

 ## Project Specification

 ### 1. General Goals
 The primary goal of the Chubby project is to design and implement a custom, object-oriented programming language.
-This endeavor is part of the *Compiler Theory and Compilers* (Teoria Kompilacji i Kompilatory) university course.
+Chybby is also designed as an accessible tool for individuals learning fundamental programming concepts.
+This project is part of the *Compiler Theory and Compilers* (Teoria Kompilacji i Kompilatory) university course.
 The process involves defining the language's syntax and semantics, creating grammar, developing a compiler, and exploring key concepts in compilation theory such as lexical analysis, parsing, intermediate code generation, and error handling.

 ### 2. Translator Type
 * **Compiler**

 ### 3. Program Output
-The ChubbyPython compiler transforms Chubby source code files into **Java source code**.
+The Chubby compiler transforms Chubby source code files into **Java source code**.
 This generated Java code is then automatically compiled into **JVM bytecode** (`.class` files) and executed.
 The program's output (e.g., from `print` statements) and any compilation or execution errors are displayed within the IDE's designated panels or on the standard output if using the command-line interface.

 ### 4. Implementation Language
 * The Chubby compiler and IDE are implemented in **Python 3**.
 * The graphical user interface (IDE) is built using the **CustomTkinter** library.

 ### 5. Scanner/Parser Implementation Method
-* The scanner (lexer) and parser for ChubbyPython are generated using the **ANTLR4** parser generator (Python runtime).
+* The scanner (lexer) and parser for Chubby are generated using the **ANTLR4** parser generator (Python runtime).

 ---

 ## Token Description

-A detailed description of the ChubbyPython language tokens, including their names, literal representations or patterns, and explanations, can be found in the following file:
+A detailed description of the Chubby language tokens, including their names, literal representations or patterns, and explanations, can be found in the following file:
 **[token_description.md](token_description.md)**

 ---